maryrwelsh/wikipedia_data_analysis/README.md

 ## Clean Code Principles Applied

-This refactored codebase strives to adhere to the following Clean Code principles:
+This codebase strives to adhere to the following Clean Code principles:

 * **Single Responsibility Principle (SRP):**